A topic from the subject of Biochemistry in Chemistry.

 Key Procedures:

-Titration: The iodine solution is used to titrate the vitamin C in the fruit juice sample.
-End point: The end point of the titration is when the iodine solution reacts with all the vitamin C in the sample, causing the blue color to disappear.
+• Titration: The iodine solution is used to titrate the vitamin C (ascorbic acid) in the fruit juice sample.
+The reaction between iodine and vitamin C is a redox reaction.

 Significance: